nethesis/nethvoice-docs/README.rst

 NethVoice documentation
 ========================

-You can find a directory for each available language.
+Available documents:

+* admin-manual

-Inside each language directory there are some specials files:
+Inside each document directory there are some specials files:

 * conf.py: Sphinx configuration
 * Makefile: Sphinx build makefile
 * index.rst: document structure

-All other .rst files are chapters of the manual.
+All other ``.rst`` files are chapters of the manual.
 If you wish to add a new chapter, create a new file and add it to the index.rst file.

 Branches